 Passion for Peonies: Generations rally for La Resolana farm

 PUEBLO, Colo. — When Judy and Juan Trujillo purchased a small farm in the floodplains of the Arkansas River in the 1960s, the previous owners didn’t bother to tell them about the peonies.
-Now, decades later, the family is trying to keep the farm flourishing.
+Now decades later, the family is trying to figure out all the ways to keep the farm flourishing.

 “They didn’t even know that the peonies were here,” said Gabriella Trujillo, granddaughter of the farm’s owners and among family who caretakes the land.
 “Then spring came, and the peonies came up.
 And I guess it just blew their minds,” she laughed.